cardboard-iguana/cardboard-iguana.com/log/2021-09-19-tryhackme-pre-security.md

 ### Start finding

-You can use wildcards as an alternative to find’s path spec.
+You can use wildcards as an alternative to find's path spec.
 For example:

 ```bash
 find file*